a-chakrawarti/React-Crownstack/handbook/README.md

 > Same can be achieved using callback Refs.

+- Refs cannot be attached to functional components.

+- Refs from parent to child is achievable using class components.
+[Click here](https://www.youtube.com/watch?v=8aCXVC9Qmto&list=PLC3y8-rFHvwgg3vaYJgHGnModB54rxOk3&index=29)

+### Forwarding Refs

+A technique to automatically pass a ref through a component to one of its children.
+Using of `React.forwardRef`.
+Used in some library or higher order components.

+## Portals

+- Provide a way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.
+- Ability to breakout of `id = "root"` DOM tree.
+- The first parameter to `React.createPortal` can be any element that react can render, can be number, strings, JSX and even components.

+### Why use Portals?

+- Having to deal with parent component CSS, when the child component is a modal, popup or a tooltip.
+- Event fired from inside a portal, propagates to ancestors in containing react tree, event bubbling still works.
+- Portal behaves like a normal react child in every other way.

 # Useful articles & videos I came across

 - [Fetching Data in React](https://blog.bitsrc.io/fetching-data-in-react-using-hooks-c6fdd71cb24a)